thisHermit/nlp_project/README.md

 Inspired by the ULMFiT (Universal Language Model Fine-tuning) approach, we incorporated a gradual unfreezing strategy during the fine-tuning process of our model.
 This method begins with all layers of the pre-trained BERT model frozen, and progressively unfreezes them over the course of training.
 The gradual unfreezing allows the model to adapt to the specific downstream task in a controlled manner, reducing the risk of catastrophic forgetting and ensuring that the model retains valuable general features learned during pre-training.
 This strategy balances leveraging pre-trained knowledge with the need to fine-tune the model effectively for the new task.

+### Multiple Negative Ranking Loss (MNRL) for Semantic Textual Similarity with BERT

+### Overview

+Multiple Negative Ranking Loss (MNRL) is a powerful loss function used to enhance the performance of models in tasks involving semantic textual similarity.
+It builds on the principle of contrastive learning, where the goal is to distinguish between similar and dissimilar pairs of text.
+In this methodology, we employ MNRL in conjunction with BERT, a state-of-the-art model for understanding contextual embeddings of text, to improve semantic similarity predictions.

+### Key Concepts

+1. **Semantic Textual Similarity (STS):** STS involves determining the degree to which two sentences or text passages are semantically equivalent.
+This is a regression or classification task where the model predicts a similarity score or label based on the textual content.

+2. **BERT Model:** BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based model pre-trained on large text corpora.
+It captures rich contextual embeddings of text, making it suitable for various NLP tasks, including STS.

+3. **Multiple Negative Ranking Loss (MNRL):** MNRL is a type of contrastive loss function designed to improve the model's ability to differentiate between positive (similar) and negative (dissimilar) text pairs.

+### Why Cross-Entropy Over Margin Loss

+**1. Cross-Entropy Loss:**

+- **Definition:** Cross-entropy loss measures the performance of a classification model whose output is a probability value between 0 and 1.
+In the context of MNRL, it evaluates how well the model predicts the similarity scores between positive pairs relative to negative pairs.

+- **Advantages:**
+  - **Probabilistic Interpretation:** Cross-entropy provides a probabilistic framework that is beneficial for tasks where the output is a likelihood of similarity rather than a fixed margin.
+  - **Smooth Gradient:** Cross-entropy loss results in smoother gradients, which can be advantageous for optimization, especially in complex models like BERT.
+  - **Effective for Multiple Negatives:** When using MNRL with multiple negative samples, cross-entropy helps in effectively ranking the positive sample higher compared to multiple negative samples, making it more suitable for this task.

+**2. Margin Loss:**

+- **Definition:** Margin loss, such as the triplet loss, aims to ensure that the distance between similar pairs is smaller than the distance between dissimilar pairs by a predefined margin.

+- **Drawbacks:**
+  - **Fixed Margin:** Margin loss requires setting a fixed margin, which may not be optimal for all scenarios and can be difficult to tune.
+  - **Non-Probabilistic:** It does not provide probabilistic confidence, which may not capture the nuances of similarity scoring as effectively as cross-entropy.

 # Experiments

 ### Paraphrase Type Detection